Each family must serve on at least one committee per year.

 Explorers group includes all K-3rd grade members of CHARM.
 This group provides educational outings, tours, and events.
 Siblings and parents are welcome to most events unless that event is capped.
 The Explorers committee members plan, announce, and implement all Explorer events.

-The Explorer chairperson inform participants of place, time, and location for events.
+The Explorer chairperson will inform participants of place, time, and location for events.
 Explorer activities should be announced on the email loop and in the CHARMer.

 A Field Day event will be held each spring to allow the children to participate in several outdoor field events.
 These events may include, but are not limited to, a sack race, relay race, long jump, tug of war, Frisbee throw, obstacle course, etc. Ribbons or certificates may be awarded to encourage the children.